Searching for Cervantes in a Spanish convent

 POTENTIAL AMERICAN BACKERS

-Prado had been in talks with potential U.S. financial backers for the Cervantes project but broke them off when the Madrid local government in September last year agreed to provide 12,000 euros (9,977.16 pounds) for the first phase.
+Prado had been in talks with potential U.S. financial backers for the Cervantes project but broke them off when the Madrid local government in September last year agreed to provide 12,000 euros ($16,600) for the first phase.

 The initial search will be conducted by Luis Avial, who has used ground-penetrating radar equipment in crime scene investigations and body searches in Spain.
 The equipment directs pulses into the ground and can map artefacts beneath the surface without damaging them.

-"This is one of the most thrilling cases we have dealt with," said forensic anthropologist Francisco Etxeberria, whose Aranzadi Scientific Society will analyse the results of Avial's radar search.
+"This is one of the most thrilling cases we have dealt with," said forensic anthropologist Francisco Etxeberria, whose Aranzadi Scientific Society will analyze the results of Avial's radar search.

 Etxeberria has worked on more than 100 exhumations of graves from the Spanish Civil War.